HidetoKimura/carnd_pid_control_project/README.md

 double Kd = 0.0;  // differential coefficient
 ~~~~~

 If Kp > 1.0, then the car overshoots greatly, and if Kp < 0.1, then it could not turn around the curve.
-I set Kp value at 0.2.
+Finally I set Kp value at 0.2.

 ~~~~~
 double Kp = 0.2;  // proportional coefficient